How Much Progress Has There Been in NVIDIA Datacenter GPUs?: Data Collection, Selection, and Methodology

 \subsubsection{Top-Performing GPUs Per Year Selection}

-For this subset, we pick the top-performing GPUs per year based on the average of the peak performance in FP16, FP32, and FP64, delivered using either CUDA or Tensor Cores (when available), and that include the release price.
+For this subset, we pick the top-performing GPUs per year based on the average of the peak performance in FP16, FP32, and FP64, delivered using either CUDA or Tensor Cores (when available), and for which we were able to find a published release price.